Help Leiden draft its bicycle policy

 Share your opinion on the cycling policy of Leiden

 In addition, for those who have missed the surveyors, there is an online form to complete which will be open until 1st February 2020.
 So, if you live, work and study in Leiden, wait no more and share your concerns.
-See how to do this online or in-person (in Dutch).

 Like the article?
 Subscribe to our newsletter to receive the latest from the EU cities right into your inbox.